 This is a pretty significant form of surgery.
 In addition to being quite expensive, it can also take a while to recover from.
 Fortunately, most cases of underbite don’t require surgery, and can be effectively handled using one of the options discussed above.
 If you have a very severe case of underbite, an orthodontist can help you determine if surgery is warranted.

-While it’s true that underbite can take a bit longer to correct beyond adolescence, there are still tons of highly effective options for correcting underbite at all stages of life.
+While it’s true that underbite can take a bit longer to correct beyond adolescence, there are still tons of options for correcting underbite at all stages of life.
 For mild cases, you may even be able to correct your underbite from home by purchasing clear aligners from an online service like Smile Direct Club.

 In any event, you should consult your dentist to determine the best treatment plan for you.
 We hope this guide provided you with some helpful insight for your future dental endeavors!